DioxusLabs/dioxus/packages/core/README.md

 - Be **fast**.
 Allocators are typically slow in WASM/Rust, so we should have a smart way of allocating.
 - Be extremely memory efficient.
 Servers should handle tens of thousands of simultaneous VDoms with no problem.
 - Be concurrent.
 Components should be able to pause rendering using a threading mechanism.
-- Support "broadcasting".
+- Be "remote".
 Edit lists should be separate from the Renderer implementation.
 - Support SSR.
 VNodes should render to a string that can be served via a web server.
 - Be "live".
 Components should be able to be both server rendered and client rendered without needing frontend APIs.
 - Be modular.
 Components and hooks should be work anywhere without worrying about target platform.